nDmitry/generator-frontend/README.md

 List of what my Grunt config can make for you:
 * Local Connect web-server
 * Live reload
-* Compiling Handlebars templates to HTML
+* Compiling EJS templates to HTML
 * Compiling Stylus
 * Prefixing your output CSS with Autoprefixer
 * Spriting with output to sprites.styl file